Streaming Kafka Data into MotherDuck with Estuary Live demo: October 9th

 To connect to MotherDuck:

-1. Database name: Enter md:[database_name] where [database_name] is your MotherDuck database name
+1. Database name: In the Database file field, enter md:[database_name] where [database_name] is your MotherDuck database name

 2. MotherDuck token: Paste your MotherDuck token (retrieve from the MotherDuck UI)